FraunhoferIWES/foxes/docs/source/models.rst

 The list of available turbine model classes can be found :doc:`here in the API <_autoapi/foxes/models/turbine_models/index>`.
 For example:

-* :class:`kTI<foxes.models.turbine_models.kTI>`: Computes the wake expansion coefficient `k` as a linear function of `TI`: `k = kb + kTI * TI`.
+* :class:`kTI<foxes.models.turbine_models.kTI_model.kTI>`: Computes the wake expansion coefficient `k` as a linear function of `TI`: `k = kb + kTI * TI`.
 All models that do not specify `k` explicitly (i.e, `k=None` in the constructor), will then use this result when computing wake deltas.
-* :class:`SetFarmVars<foxes.models.turbine_models.SetFarmVars>`: Set any farm variable to any state-turbine data array, or sub-array (nan values are ignored), either initially (`pre_rotor=True`) or after the wake calculation.
+* :class:`SetFarmVars<foxes.models.turbine_models.set_farm_vars.SetFarmVars>`: Set any farm variable to any state-turbine data array, or sub-array (nan values are ignored), either initially (`pre_rotor=True`) or after the wake calculation.
-* :class:`PowerMask<foxes.models.turbine_models.PowerMask>`: Curtail or boost the turbine by re-setting the maximal power of the turbine, see the Power mask example.
+* :class:`PowerMask<foxes.models.turbine_models.power_mask.PowerMask>`: Curtail or boost the turbine by re-setting the maximal power of the turbine, see the Power mask example.
-* :class:`SectorManagement<foxes.models.turbine_models.SectorManagement>`: Modify farm variables if wind speed and/or wind direction values are within certain ranges, see the Wind sector management example.
+* :class:`SectorManagement<foxes.models.turbine_models.sector_management.SectorManagement>`: Modify farm variables if wind speed and/or wind direction values are within certain ranges, see the Wind sector management example.
-* :class:`YAW2YAWM<foxes.models.turbine_models.YAW2YAWM>` and :class:`YAWM2YAW<foxes.models.turbine_models.YAWM2YAW>`: Compute absolute yaw angles from yaw misalignment, and vice-versa.
+* :class:`YAW2YAWM<foxes.models.turbine_models.yaw2yawm.YAW2YAWM>` and :class:`YAWM2YAW<foxes.models.turbine_models.yawm2yaw.YAWM2YAW>`: Compute absolute yaw angles from yaw misalignment, and vice-versa.
-* :class:`Calculator<foxes.models.turbine_models.Calculator>`: Apply any user-written function that calculates values of farm variables.
+* :class:`Calculator<foxes.models.turbine_models.calculator.Calculator>`: Apply any user-written function that calculates values of farm variables.
-* :class:`LookupTable<foxes.models.turbine_models.LookupTable>`: Use a lookup-table for the computation of farm variables.
+* :class:`LookupTable<foxes.models.turbine_models.lookup_table.LookupTable>`: Use a lookup-table for the computation of farm variables.

 .. _farm-controllers: